Updates will be posted here in chronological order.

 For any questions on the election, please contact the election committee at email@example.com.

-The ballots were mailed on October 19 and are due back 9am November 13.
-If you haven't received your ballot please contact the GES helpdesk by November 5th, at 800-864-1263 to request a duplicate ASAP.
+The ballots were mailed on October 19 and were due back 9am November 13.
+The time to request a duplicate ballot has now passed.

 The Labor-Management Reporting Disclosure Act requires that all candidates be treated equally with respect to the opportunity to campaign.
 Section 401(g) provides that any movies received by POPA, or any other labor organization by way of dues, assessments, or similar levy, or monies of any employer may not be used directly or indirectly to support the candidacy of any person in a union election of officers.
 This prohibition extends to equipment, vehicles, office supplies, records, and personnel of POPA and any other labor organization and to employers, whether or not they employ POPA members.
 Union officers and employees may not campaign on time that is paid for by the union.